 What is the MIME type and how do I use it?
 [Java Code]

 MIME (Multipurpose Internet Mail Extensions) type is a standard way of describing a data type in the body of an HTTP message or email.
 The MIME type is passed in the Content-Type header.
 For example, the Content-Type: text/html header tells the browser that it received an HTML page.
-Based on this MIME type header, the browser can parse and display the received HTML page correctly.
+Based on this MIME-type header, the browser can parse and display the received HTML page correctly.
+Click Send to post a test request to the server and see the server's response MIME type.
 The Java code was automatically generated for the Mime Type example.

 MIME types usually have three parts: type, subtype, and additional media type parameters.
 For example, text/plain; charset=UTF-8 describes data in plain text format with UTF-8 encoding.

 HTTP Response MIME Type Example

 How to pass multiple objects in a single MIME message?

 The MIME format supports the transmission of multiple objects in one message.
 Entities can be transferred not only in the form of a single-level sequence but also in the form of a hierarchy with the nesting of elements into each other.
 The multipart/* media type is used to indicate multiple contents.
 To transmit a multipart message, a boundary parameter is added to the Content-Type header, which denotes the sequence of characters that separate the parts of the message.
 The border can consist of numbers, letters, and symbols () + _, -. /: = ?.

 The beginning of each part of the message is indicated by the string --boundary.
 The end of the last message is indicated by the string --boundary--.
 At the very beginning of the included part, there are headers that describe its content (Content-Type, Content-Length, etc.).
 If Content-Type is not specified, then text/plain is used by default.